 Star Anise Cookies are rustic and simple cookies that are filled with the familiar licorice flavour we all know and love.
 Not super sweet, these cookies pair very well with the icing drizzle, and uses only common pantry ingredients!

 It’s day 12 – can you believe it?
-We are half way through Lord Byron’s 24 Cookies of Christmas series.
+With these Star Anise Cookies, we are half way through Lord Byron’s 24 Cookies of Christmas series.
 I cannot tell you how much I am enjoying this.
-I was so afraid that it was going to be super challenging, and even though I was excited about it from the beginning, I feared that I would eventually burn myself out.
+I was so afraid that it was going to be super challenging.
+And, even though I was excited about it from the beginning, I feared that I would eventually burn myself out.

-I’ve shared this with you before, and if you’re thinking about starting a food blog, I don’t want to scare you, but in all honesty, blogging is not easy.
+I’ve shared this with you before.
+If you’re thinking about starting a food blog, it’s not easy.
+I don’t want to scare you, but I have to be honest.
 It’s not hard work, but it’s time consuming.
-If one recipe post, from the conception of the recipe to the point where I get to click on that publish button, takes about six hours, depending of course on the type of recipe, then my 24 Cookies of Christmas series was going to take up roughly 144 hours of my time in the busiest month of the year.
+One recipe post, from the time the photos are taken to the point where I get to click on that publish button, takes about six hours.
+That, of course, depends on the type of recipe.
+So, my 24 Cookies of Christmas series was going to take up roughly 144 hours of my time in the busiest month of the year.

-It worried me, because I invest so much time and effort into Christmas decorating and Christmas traditions that I thought I might run out of steam.
+It worried me, because I invest so much time and effort into Christmas decorating and tradition.
+I thought I might run out of steam.
 But, so far, so good!
 We are half way through and I’m still going strong!

 In a previous post, I mentioned that I was trying to balance how the 24 Cookies of Christmas series would play out.
 I wanted a balance of cookies, bars, and balls.
-I also wanted to balance the degree of difficulty for each recipe as well; meaning, I didn’t want to publish too many back to back recipes that took too much time to prepare and/or bake.
+And, there needed to be balance to the degree of difficulty for each recipe as well.
+I didn’t want to publish back to back recipes that took too much time to prepare and/or bake.

 Fennel seeds are used quite often in sausage recipes, so you’ll probably already be familiar with the flavour.
 Anise flavour is quite often used in Chinese cooking.
 In fact, it’s one of the main spices in the popular Chinese 5-Spice blend.
 Since there are many candies that have adopted the anise flavour, I thought it only made compete sense to incorporate it into a cookie.

 You can buy star anise in its whole form.
 It’s hard and comes in the shape of an eight pointed star.
 They’re actually quite pretty!
 You can also buy ground star anise, which is what I’m using in this recipe.
 Star anise also comes in the form of an extract, and can be found in most grocery stores.
-In addition to the ground anise in the cookie dough, I used a drop of the anise extract in the icing.
+In addition to the ground anise, I used a drop of anise extract in the icing.

-The icing is completely optional.
-I think it adds sweetness to the cookie that is certainly a great pairing with the strong flavour of the star anise.
+Lastly, the icing is completely optional.
+I think it adds sweetness to the cookie.
+It’s certainly a great pairing with the strong flavour of the star anise.
 Pair my Star Anise Cookies with a cup of tea for a delicious afternoon treat!

 Star Anise Cookies